 Log Analytics agent overview

-You may also see the Log Analytics agent referred to as the Microsoft Monitoring Agent (MMA) or OMS Linux agent.
+You may also see the Log Analytics agent referred to as the Microsoft Monitoring Agent (MMA).

 Comparison to Azure diagnostics extension

 The Azure diagnostics extension in Azure Monitor can also be used to collect monitoring data from the guest operating system of Azure virtual machines.
 You may choose to use either or both depending on your requirements.
 See Overview of the Azure Monitor agents for a detailed comparison of the Azure Monitor agents.